BatterySmooth/TimberLogicalBuilder/README.md

 }
 ```

-If you need to use components within the structure, you can optionally return them like so:
+If you need to use logical nodes within the component, you can optionally return them like so:

 ```csharp
 private static List<Indicator> BuildIndicatorGrid(LogicBuilder builder, Vector3Int anchor, ISignalSource input)